Fifth Grade Curriculum

 Math Expressions Common Core combines elements of standards-based instruction with the best traditional approaches.
 Through drawings, conceptual language, and real-world examples, it helps students make sense of mathematics.
 NSF-funded* and research-based, Math Expressions is proven to be effective in raising student achievement.
 Put your students on the path to becoming lifelong learners—and lovers—of all things math with our trusted Common Core math curriculum.

-Students examine three different “systems” in their lives, classification system, ecosystems, and human body systems.
+Systems and Survival - Students examine three different “systems” in their lives, classification system, ecosystems, and human body systems.
 They use the characteristics of organisms to build model ecosystems, classify organisms by physical traits, and research human body systems and how they work together.

 Social Studies: Early American History